 - Club nights

 Although clubs are primarily by the committee members mentioned above, there are obviously many other opportunities for responsibility within a caving club.
 Webmaster if your club has/want’s an online presence.
 Inclusions officer if your club is too white, straight and male.
-And if you run out of committee positions you can always introduce the classic “Ordinary member” or “Caving Officer” committee positions for people who would like to be involved in the running of the club but need a title to do so, these guys can do things like arrange merchandise orders, write newsletters and organise the odd trip.
+Training officer for all your training needs.
+And if you run out of committee positions you can always introduce the “Ordinary member” or “Caving Officer” committee positions for people who would like to be involved in the running of the club but need a title to do so, these guys can do things like arrange merchandise orders, write newsletters and organise the odd trip.

 But remember you don’t need a committee position to do things for your club.
 Help with the food shopping, cooking, washing up, hut cleaning, equipment sorting, rope packing, trip planning and route finding if you get stuck in and people will learn to appreciate you and you’ll become an evermore valued member of your caving club.